ASCIA Guidelines - Adrenaline (Epinephrine) Autoinjector Prescription

 - Risk factors that have been associated with fatal anaphylaxis.

 Adrenaline autoinjector prescription is recommended for patients with:

 - History of anaphylaxis - If the patient is considered to be at continuing risk from allergic reactions to identified triggers (confirmed allergen/s) or unidentified triggers (idiopathic anaphylaxis).

 - Food allergy (excluding oral allergy syndrome) and co-existing unstable or moderate to severe, persistent asthma.
 Rationale: Most food allergy related fatalities occur in those with unstable asthma.

 - Underlying mast cell disorders (e.g. systemic mastocytosis or elevated baseline serum tryptase concentrations) together with any previous systemic allergic reactions to insect stings, including patients undergoing venom immunotherapy.

-History of a generalised* allergic reaction with one or more of the following factors:
+Adrenaline autoinjector prescription is sometimes recommended for patients with a history of a generalised allergic reaction, with one or more of the following additional risk factors:

 - Specific allergic triggers